openstack-archive/surveil/doc/source/webui/configuration/layout_configuration.rst

     }
   }

-Where the page is accessible via /#/view?view=myPageUrl.

 Template [ page || dupal || drupal_dashboard ]
-    This correspond to the template that will be loaded by the webUI.
-To
+    This corresponds to the template that will be loaded by the webUI.

 Components
-    Components is an array of custom directives that define layout of the application.
+    Components is an array of custom directives that define the layout of the page.
 See directives (put url)

-    The directive you can put are:
+    The available custom directives are:

     * panel ./directives/panels.rst
     * tabpanel ./directives/panels.rst